mschermann/dataviz_docker/README.md

 ```

 ### 2. Install Docker & Docker-compose from
-Go to (https://www.docker.com/community-edition)[https://www.docker.com/community-edition] and install docker for your operating system
+Go to [https://www.docker.com/community-edition](https://www.docker.com/community-edition) and install docker for your operating system.
+Follow the instructions.

 ### 3. Make sure that docker is correctly installed
 Open a Terminal/Command Prompt and type the following: